qwshen/spark-etl-framework/docs/jdbc-writer.md

     - batchSize: defines the number of rows for each batch when writing
     - isolationLevel: defines the isolation level of transactions
 - The mode defines how rows are written into database.
 It must be one of the following values:
-    - overwrite: overwrite the target table with the new data
+    - overwrite: overwrite the target table with the new data. __When using this mode and also requiring to keep the existing schema of the table, please set truncate option to true.
+By default, the overwrite mode also overwrite the schema of the target table.__
     - append: append the new data into the target table
     - merge: insert or update the new data into the target table.
 When this option is used, the sink.SqlString or sink.SqlFile is required.
 - The sink.SqlString or sink.SqlFile defines how the new data is merged into the target table.
 It normally is a merge into statement.